Tristramella: Taxonomy and species

-Two other extinct populations, intermidia of Lake Hula and magdelainea of the vicinity of Damascus, are of uncertain taxonomic status.
+Two other extinct populations, intermedia of Lake Hula and magdelainae of the vicinity of Damascus, are of uncertain taxonomic status.
 In the past, they were recognized as subspecies of T. simonis by FishBase and they are still recognized as valid, separate species by the IUCN, which however has not reviewed their status since 2006.
 Today FishBase and Catalog of Fishes consider both intermidia and magdelainea as synonyms of T. simonis.